 - Tell us your project's aims and objectives.
-How did you agree on these? - Show us how your project fits with your organisation's aims and its current Business Plan:
+How did you agree on these? - Show us how your project fits with your organisation's aims and its current Business Plan: - O Why is it appropriate for you to deliver this project? - o How is it additional to your usual work? - Show us that you have considered the impact of your project on your organisation's capacity to deliver its usual activity: - Will there be any long-term effects on your organisation as a result of delivering this project?

-- O Why is it appropriate for you to deliver this project? - o How is it additional to your usual work? - Show us that you have considered the impact of your project on your organisation's capacity to deliver its usual activity: - What will your project contribute to your organisation in the longer term?
-What will be its legacy? - Tell us about your project plan: - o How have you developed the project plan, and why do you think it's achievable? - o What are the key stages of activity? - o How have you ensured that the timescales are realistic? - Tell us if you're working in partnership with any other organisations or creative professionals: - o Tell us about their role and how the partnership came about - Tell us what practical or financial support they will provide - Tell us how you will ensure that there is clarity of roles and responsibilities between all the partners involved in the project - Show us how you've sought to minimise the environmental impact of your project
+- Tell us about your project plan: - o How have you developed the project plan, and why do you think it's achievable? - O What are the key stages of activity? - o How have you ensured that the timescales are realistic? - Tell us if you're working in partnership with any other organisations or creative professionals, such as a label, manager, live agent, PR or plugger, or publisher - o Tell us about their role and how the partnership came about - o Tell us what practical or financial support they will provide - Tell us how you will ensure that there is clarity of roles and responsibilities between all the partners involved in the project - Show us how you've sought to minimise the environmental impact of your project